iamdtang/skaterdav85.github.io/_posts/2016-01-05-improve-code-readability-in-javascript-with-fluent-interfaces.md

 ---

 In today's post, I want to show you how a fluent interface, also known as a fluent API, can help improve the readability of your code.
-Imagine you an array of objects, maybe a list of products, and you want to filter these objects based on some criteria.
+Imagine you have an array of objects, maybe a list of products, and you want to filter these objects based on some criteria.
 There are several ways you can achieve this, but let's look at how using a fluent API can improve the readability of this.